proxoft/Docx.TemplateEngine/README.md

 # Docx.TemplateEngine
 Docx TemplateEngine is a tool for processing Docx templates.
-The user create a docx document with custom placeholders e.g. {order.totalPrice}.
+The user create a docx document with custom placeholders/markdown e.g. {order.totalPrice}.
 It is necessary to create a corresponding Template model tree in the code:

 ```cs